Skippers404/Ticket-Booking/README.md

 <h1>Introduction</h1>
 <p>Welcome to the Ticket Booking Platform project!
 This project aims to create a seamless and efficient
   system for booking tickets for various events and services.
-Whether it’s concerts, theater shows, sports events, or travel bookings, our platform will make the process smooth and enjoyable for users.</p>
+Whether it’s concerts, theater shows, sports events, or travel bookings, our platform will make the process smooth and enjoyable for users.
-  system for booking tickets for various events and services.
+  System for booking tickets for various events and services.
 Whether it’s concerts, theater shows, sports events,or travel bookings, our platform will make the process smooth and enjoyable for users.</p>

 <h2>Purpose</h2>